Guru & Avalokiteshvara: The Remainder of the Text

 • the occasion of being in deep dreamless sleep,

-• and the fourth occasion, which is just the moment before the explosion of orgasm.
+• and the fourth occasion, which is the moment just before the explosion of orgasm.

 In a very complex way, these tendencies and so on imputed on the consciousness carried by the winds of karma create the mental holograms of the appearances that arise on these occasions.
 This is a very complex topic that is discussed in the Kalachakra system.
 That’s why he calls it all-creating.

-Then it uses the word mahamudra as well.
-So it is a mixed verse – mixed elements from different systems.
+Then, it uses the word mahamudra as well, so it is a mixed verse, mixed elements from different systems.

-[See: Kalachakra: The Four Creative Drops]
+[See: Kalachakra: The Four Creative Drops

 That completes the stages here – it’s not just sutra but tantra – in a very broad way.